Publications

 Working Papers

-“The Effects of Institutional Gaps between Cohabitation and Marriage” (May, 2025)
+“The Effects of Institutional Gaps between Cohabitation and Marriage” (May 2025).
+Revise and Resubmit, Review of Economic Studies.

 Abstract